 17. Go moochrome for a contemporary effect

 If your backyard has a modern and less is more vibe going on, you can plant out flower beds with neutral toned and even white floral varieties to create the right look.
 Pick different shapes and textures for subtle interest.

-Ideal if you're keen on the smaller garden ideas also, sunflowers add sunny and spacious vibes to your spot.
+Ideal if you're also looking for smaller garden ideas, sunflowers add sunny and spacious vibes to your spot.
 Turner says 'A sure winner for all the family is the sunflower which kids can proudly grow themselves.
 Go for Giganteus if you want to transform your garden into a playful haven, with looming and giant eye-catching yellow flowers.
 Great for bees but if you leave the seed heads on the plant then you’ve got your very own home grown bird feeder.'